lena-lehuby/data-augmentation-pipeline/README.md

 ### Shoutouts

-Project based on the Manning liveProject: _Simple AI Algorithms for Classification_
+Project based on the Manning liveProject: _Data Augmentation for Machine Learning_

 #### License